 Why this recipe works

-This pasta dish features a rich creamy butternut squash sauce and chunks of tender roasted squash so it's perfect for the Fall and Winter.
-But it's really a great meatless dish anytime of the year.
+This pasta dish features a rich, creamy butternut squash sauce and chunks of tender roasted squash, so it's perfect for the Fall and Winter.
+But it's really a great meatless dish any time of the year.

-I'm by no means a vegetarian but sometimes, for a meal or two, I need a little break from meat.
+I'm by no means a vegetarian, but sometimes, for a meal or two, I need a little break from meat.
 This dish and my veggie lo mein are two of my favorites for those days.
-If you roast the squash ahead of time this dish can also be great for a quick weeknight meal that you can have on the table in around 20 minutes.

 What you'll need

-- Butternut squash - I used one medium sized squash but you can buy it pre-cut in most grocery stores to save time.
+- Butternut squash - I used one medium-sized squash, but you can buy it pre-cut in most grocery stores to save time.

-- Pasta - I used fettuccine because I like to use a wider noodle with a creamy sauce but any will work so choose your favorite.
+- Pasta - I used fettuccine because I like to use a wider noodle with a creamy sauce, but any will work, so choose your favorite.

 - Heavy Cream